packagist/private-packagist-docs/docs/self-hosted/kubernetes.md

 There are two options for running Private Packagist Self-Hosted on a Kubernetes cluster:

-* **Start from scratch.** Installing Replicated Kubernetes on a Linux server and running Private Packagist Self-Hosted there
+* **Start from scratch.** Installing Replicated on a Linux server and running Private Packagist Self-Hosted there
 * **Use an existing Kubernetes cluster.** Installing Replicated on your existing Kubernetes cluster and running Private Packagist Self-Hosted there

 ## Installing Private Packagist Self-Hosted from scratch